AMWA-TV/is-07/README.md

-# AMWA NMOS Event and Tally Specification
+# [Work In Progress] AMWA IS-07 NMOS Event and Tally Specification

 This repository contains details of this AMWA Specification, including core models, transports, event types and a late joiners API.